shola/whisper-web/README.md

 # Whisper Web (with webGPU and ollamajs)

+## Not actively developed.
+Known issue where grammarizing is broken.

 Forked to add a few conveniences:

 -   [x] Clicking "Export TEXT" adds basic grammar, punctuation, and breaks text into paragraphs